kinnala/scikit-fem/paper/paper.md

 # Summary

-Various models in modern physics and engineering, such as Navier-Stokes equations in fluid mechanics, Maxwell's equations in electromagnetism, and Schrödinger equation in quantum mechanics, are based on partial differential equations (PDE's).
-Finite element method (FEM) is a flexible computational technique for the discretisation and solution of PDE's, especially in the case of complex spatial domains.
+Partial differential equations (PDE's) – such as Navier-Stokes equations in fluid mechanics, Maxwell's equations in electromagnetism, and Schrödinger equation in quantum mechanics – are the basic building blocks of modern physics and engineering.
+Finite element method (FEM) is a flexible computational technique for the discretization and solution of PDE's, especially in the case of complex spatial domains.

-Conceptually FEM transforms a PDE into a system of linear equations $Ax=b$.
-``scikit-fem`` is a lightweight Python library for the creation, or *assembly*, of the finite element matrix $A$ and the load vector $b$.
-The user defines a computational mesh, picks basis functions, and
+Conceptually FEM transforms a time-independent (or temporally discretized) PDE into a system of linear equations $Ax=b$.  `scikit-fem` is a lightweight Python library for the creation, or *assembly*, of the finite element matrices $A$ and vectors $b$.
+The user defines a computational mesh, picks suitable basis functions, and provides the PDE's weak formulation.
+The resulting matrices and vectors can be used together with sparse linear solvers compatible with the SciPy ecosystem.

-Several open source libraries implement the finite element method; cf. Fenics, Firedrake, SfePy, GetFEM++, and nutils.
-A majority of the libraries target solving large scale problems with millions of unknowns (or more) or are specialised to a set of predefined PDE's.
-As a consequence, accessing the underlying finite element matrices may require additional work and many implementational details are abstracted from the user.

-``scikit-fem`` is a lightweight Python library for finite element matrix assembly.
-The philosophy is to provide a

-In other words, the user inputs a mesh of the computational domain together with a weak formulation of the differential operator, chooses basis functions from a list of supported elements, and receives the corresponding finite element matrix.
-This philosophy and workflow allows rapid prototyping of customised FEM-based numerical solvers.
+There exist several open source frameworks – written in Python or with a Python interface – that implement the finite element method.
+In contrast to Fenics, Firedrake, SfePy, GetFEM++ and Netgen-NG, `scikit-fem` does not have any compiled code making the installation quick and straightforward.
+It specifically targets the finite element assembly instead of being an end-to-end finite element solver.

 # Citations